 - Emerging issues — 5 percent.

 The bulk of this exam is composed of essay questions, though there are some multiple-choice questions as well.

-The MGWC exam is offered annually at the NGWA Groundwater Expo.
+The MGWC exam is offered annually at NGWA’s Groundwater Week.
 Furthermore, candidates can test at NGWA anytime during the year after making arrangements 30 days in advance.